-On Sunday, September 16th, the State of Franklin Chapter of the National Society of the Daughters of the American Revolution (NSDAR), are hosting their Fifth Annual Bell Ringing in honor of Constitution Week.
+On Sunday, September 13th, the State of Franklin Chapter of the National Society of the Daughters of the American Revolution (NSDAR), are hosting their Seventh Annual Bell Ringing in honor of Constitution Week.
 The event will take place at 1:30 p.m. at Oak Hill School, located at 214 East Sabin Drive in Jonesborough across from the Jonesborough Public Library.
-The program will include a ceremony honoring local soldiers who sacrificed their lives during World War I, the David Crockett High School choir, the Over Mountain Men, and more.
-Bring your chairs and bells that Sunday and “make a joyful noise” as America celebrates the Constitution.
+The program will include history on the 19th Amendment to the Constitution that prohibited denying citizens the right to vote based on gender.
+Linda Good with the Johnson City Women’s Suffrage Centennial Celebration will be honored for her work in commemorating local history.
+Several groups will be participating, including the Kings Mountain NSSAR, the Town of Jonesborough, Fort Watauga Society Children of the American Revolution, and the Overmountain Victory Trail Association.
+Bring your chairs, your bells, and your face coverings that Sunday and “make a joyful noise” as America celebrates the 233rd Anniversary of the U.S. Constitution.

 The Daughters of the American Revolution began the tradition of celebrating the Constitution.
 In 1955, the DAR petitioned Congress to set aside September 17-23 annually to be dedicated for the observance of Constitution Week.
 The resolution was adopted by Congress and signed into law on August 2, 1956, by President Dwight D. Eisenhower.
 The State of Franklin Chapter of the NSDAR has been based in Jonesborough since 1929.